tarungka/Mysql-Json-Connector/README.md

 }
 ```

-The following are the queries generated and executed by the connector:
+The following are the queries generated and executed by the connector when `setup.py` is run:

 ###### To create the database:
 ```sql